 Taking a hot bath or shower at night may be the best way to unwind after a stressful day.
-In fact, a number of studies have shown that a hot bath or shower before bed can improve overall sleep quality, as a change in body temperature may bring on that sleepy feeling and help someone fall asleep more quickly.
+In fact, a number of studies have shown that a hot bath or shower before bed can improve overall sleep quality and help someone fall asleep more quickly.

 For some people, bathing at the end of the day includes washing their hair, which may still be wet when they get into bed.
 It is a commonly held belief that sleeping with wet hair is a bad idea, increasing the risk of waking up with a cold or leading to a head of tangled and broken tresses.